 December through February are the coolest months, averaging around 19°C to 21°C. With highs in the mid-20s.
 Spring and autumn see conditions in between the summer and winter extremes

 Family travel with teenagers and tweens.
-Travelling with older kids has just as many issues as travelling with younger kids.
-Use our Travel with Teenagers Destination Guides from all over the world for your next family holiday inspiration.
+Traveling with young adults has just as many issues as traveling with younger children.
+Choosing the best teenage vacation destinations can be so time-consuming.
+Use our Travel with Teenagers Destination Guides from all over the world for your next family vacation inspiration to make your family vacations with teens epic.